DataStax-Examples/graphql-dse-example-java/docsrc/content/crudl/crudl.md

 CRUDL is hosted by the same dropwizard powered web application that runs the GraphQL service and hosts GraphiQL.
 To access crudl on the machine running this asset hit `http://<host>:8080/crudl` on your web browser.

-The default credentials are demo / i love puppies
+The default credentials are demo / ilovepuppies

 ### How?